- Half Baths:

 - Property View:

 - A Kiawah Island Club Golf Membership Is Available

 Facing the Atlantic on Kiawah Island, this one-of-a-kind retreat would be rare for any age.
-Envisioned by the respected architectural firm Shope Reno Wharton of Norwalk, Connecticut, this incredible estate was featured in Architectural Digest June 2009 where it was lauded as an oeuvre in custom building for its thoughtful, exquisite craftsmanship.
-It was also recently featured in the Wall Street Journal.
+Envisioned by the respected architectural firm Shope Reno Wharton of Norwalk, Connecticut, this incredible estate was featured in Architectural Digest June 2009 where it was lauded for its thoughtful, exquisite craftsmanship.

 Finished with consummate detailing by master builder Russ Cooper of Kiawah and his team of craftsmen, this graceful structure is covered with weathered red cedar shingle and shake along with handmade “Savannah Grey” brick.
 It includes a five-car garage and separate guest quarters with fitness facility by the pool.

 The 15,000-square-foot main home structure has an additional 5,000 square feet of outdoor living area in the form of ipe decking, pavilions, porches, balconies, and an infinity pool.
 Superb Tischler and Sohn windows from Germany, fenestrated to take advantage of every moment of sunlight, fill each room with the radiance so particular to this romantic sea island near historic Charleston.
 Also on the property is a guest house with a full kitchen, fitness and media rooms, a bedroom with sitting area, and two full baths.

 Ranging from the quotidian to the extravagant, other amenities include a cutting-edge media wall, butler’s pantry, stocking room, wine cellar, office, and a mahogany paneled study.
 The gourmet kitchen features professional-grade appliances, custom storage, and every imaginable culinary convenience.